httpie/cli/docs/README.md

 ### Best practices

-The default behaviour of automatically reading `stdin` is typically not desirable during non-interactive invocations.
+The default behavior of automatically reading `stdin` is typically not desirable during non-interactive invocations.
 You most likely want to use the `--ignore-stdin` option to disable it.

-It is a common gotcha that without this option HTTPie seemingly hangs.
+It is a common *gotcha* that without this option HTTPie seemingly hangs.
-What happens is that when HTTPie is invoked for example from a cron job, `stdin` is not connected to a terminal.
+What happens is that when HTTPie is invoked, for example, from a cron job, `stdin` is not connected to a terminal.
-Therefore, rules for [redirected input](#redirected-input) apply, i.e., HTTPie starts to read it expecting that the request body will be passed through.
+Therefore, the rules for [redirected input](#redirected-input) apply, i.e. HTTPie starts to read it expecting that the request body will be passed through.
-And since there’s no data nor `EOF`, it will be stuck.
-So unless you’re piping some data to HTTPie, this flag should be used in scripts.
+And since there’s neither data nor `EOF`, it will get stuck.
+So unless you’re piping some data to HTTPie, this flag should not be used in scripts.

 Also, it might be good to set a connection `--timeout` limit to prevent your program from hanging if the server never responds.